 The Israeli military had planned to distribute leaflets urging residents in more areas – Khan Younis, Marasi and Al Burej – to leave their homes.
 It is believed that the hunt is for more tunnels.
 The result, however, is likely to be more fighting and more casualties.
 "If this goes on for much longer, the results would be really catastrophic," Dr Saleh said, and he shook his head in despair.

-The London protest was peaceful Huge marches demand end to military action
+Huge marches demand end to military action

 Thousands of protesters took to the streets of central London yesterday to demand an end to Israeli military action in Gaza.
 The peaceful demonstration marched from Downing Street to the Israeli embassy in Kensington, where a police blockade prevented them from gaining access.
 More than 340 Palestinians have been killed since the conflict began.